dracupid/nobone/readme.md

 		<h4>
 			<b>kit</b>
 		</h4>
-		<p>The `kit` lib of NoBone will load by default and is not optinal.
+		<p>The `kit` lib of NoBone will load by default and is not optional.
 All the async functions in `kit` return promise object.
 Most time I use it to handle files and system staffs.</p>